is a condition in which the breastbone (sternum) of the chest is caved in. This happens

 The Nuss procedure is a surgery to correct severe pectus excavatum.
 It's considered

-because only a few small incisions (cuts) are needed.
+only a few small incisions (cuts) are needed.

 What Happens During the Nuss Procedure?